nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 - Because the filesystem has not changed since the earlier save, this timestamp matches one associated with the current `rsync`
 - `pay sync` now knows it only has to wait for the **already in-flight** `rsync` command, prior to notifying `pay test`

-We also made sure to configure ssh `ControlMaster` and other `ssh` settings, in order to reuse connections where possible.
+Using the `watchman` clock makes this robust to reorderings of events; if the `pay test` invocation happens before, during, or after the synchronization, we will still get correct behavior.

-This `pay sync` side-channel also provided a useful location for visibility into the health of the synchronization process.
+This `pay sync` coordination also provided a useful hook for visibility into the health of the synchronization process.
 Developer laptops are laptops, and routinely go offline and come back online.
 Thus, synchronization failures, or even long periods where synchronization lags, may be normal, making it difficult to usefully collect error statistics from the sync script.
 However, if a user runs a `pay` command that will work on the devbox, that represents good evidence that the user **expects** synchronization to be healthy.
 Thus, if the sync-barrier call to the synchronization process fails or times out, that is an appropriate moment to report an error to Stripe's central exception tracker.
 That report, in turn, allowed devprod to monitor the overall health of the synchronization system and the user experience.

 [watchman-clock]: https://facebook.github.io/watchman/docs/cmd/clock